 Food safety and sanitation are among the issues that need to be highlighted further amidst worsening health conditions.
-To address this need, World Health Organization (WHO) published a series of digests informing the public about mold health risks posed substances such as aflatoxins that can manifest in food, especially in harvested commodities like maize, rice, nuts, and even red chili peppers.
+To address this need, the World Health Organization (WHO) published a fact sheet informing the public about mold health risks posed by naturally occurring toxic substances such as mycotoxins, which includes aflatoxins, that can manifest in food, especially in harvested commodities like maize, rice, nuts, and even red chili peppers.

-According to WHO, aflatoxins are “poisonous substances produced by certain kinds of fungi (molds),” which can affect both humans and livestock.
+According to WHO, aflatoxins are “poisonous substances produced by certain kinds of fungi (molds) that grow in soil, decaying vegetation, hay, and grains,” which can affect both humans and livestock.
+Aflatoxins are also considered to be one of the most poisonous amongst mycotoxins.
 These substances are found in nature throughout various kinds of climates, causing damage to at least 25% of the world's food crops yearly.
 Grain commodities are one of the most affected agricultural products being destroyed by aflatoxins, adding to the surmounting pressure felt by governments and international organizations who are dealing with the problem of food insecurity.

-Health-wise, these substances are carcinogenic and can have potentially destructive effects to all internal organs, especially to kidneys and liver, when ingested.
-Aflatoxins are also mutagenic, leading to birth defects of children.
+Health-wise, continuous exposure can also lead to various complications as these substances are carcinogenic and can have potentially destructive effects on all internal organs, especially to the kidneys and liver, when ingested.
+Aflatoxins are also mutagenic, leading to birth defects in children.
 Lastly, these substances can affect the immune system of humans, potentially giving way to a decrease in the resistance against diseases caused by infectious agents, such as tuberculosis and HIV.

 These prove that aflatoxins bring problems that can be felt in the long run.
 Partnered with malnutrition, mold growth can cause severe illness and issues to people of all ages.
 Thus, great care must be taken so that mold growth will not proliferate.
 Mold can grow in areas with elevated relative humidity, particularly in storage facilities with materials that can absorb moisture.
 Therefore, farmers and handlers of commodities must ensure that food storage is as safe as it can be to eliminate the risk of mold growth and prevent the spread of aflatoxins.